tgvoskuilen/meshBalancing/README.md

         enableBalancing true;
         allowableImbalance 0.15;

+  5. You can also add a `refinementControl` entry to enable refinement based on field gradients, field curl, and specified regions of refinement.

 ## Notes

-To use this with interDyMFoam, you have to move the call to createPrghCorrTypes inside correctPhi.H to avoid a crash when the number of patches changes.
+To use this with interDyMFoam, you have to move the call to createPrghCorrTypes inside correctPhi.H to avoid a crash when the number of patches changes and recompile the solver.

 ## OpenFOAM Source Changes (for 2.3.x)

+To use this library with interDyMFoam and similar solvers, you do not need to make all the listed edits.
+Fixing issues 1, 2, 3, 4, and 6 should allow most simulations to be run without error.
+If you are using non-Newtonian viscosity models you will have to fix issue 7 too.

   1. [ __CRASH__ ] Add guard in src/dynamicMesh/polyTopoChange/refinementHistory.C in
      refinementHistory::distribute at line 927 to catch